McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 ## "Inner Loop" goodies {#innerloop}

-Blazor's [Hot Reload](https://docs.microsoft.com/en-us/aspnet/core/test/hot-reload?view=aspnetcore-6.0){target="_blank"} is an evolution of Visual Studio's Edit & Continue feature and `dotnet watch`, allowing edits to be applied immediately without needing to pause or restart a running app.
+Blazor's [Hot Reload](https://docs.microsoft.com/en-us/aspnet/core/test/hot-reload?view=aspnetcore-6.0){target="_blank"} allows edits to be applied immediately without needing to pause or restart a running app.
 This includes edits to code as well as markup and CSS.
 It's still newish and not fully supported for all project types or code edits.

 Similar to .NET's Hot Reload, Tailwind's [Just-In-Time](https://tailwindcss.com/blog/tailwindcss-v3#just-in-time-all-the-time){target="_blank"} CSS generation is the primary goodness Tailwind CSS 3 brings.
 Initially it generates only what CSS is relevant to your markup and CSS, subsequently performing much faster incremental builds when changes are spotted.
 Also newish, it works well until it doesn't - for me it gets "stuck" during a build and runs out of memory once every 2-3 hours.